eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 cross-border interoperability while allowing Member States to maintain control over authorized issuers through national trusted lists.

-### 4.3.3 Age Verification App Instance and Relying Party interactions
+### 4.3.3 Age Verification App Instance and Relying Party interface
+This interface empowers RPs to securely request and receive α Proof of Age attestation from an AVI, accommodating both remote and proximity interactions.

 #### Protocol Implementation

-- OpenID4VP Compliance: The AVI and the RP communicate through an interface that implements the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials (see also Annex 4).
+- OpenID4VP Compliance: This interface is implemented using the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials (see also Annex 4).
 - Multi-Relying Party Support: The verification application can interact with multiple Relying Parties (verifiers), presenting any number of Proof of Age attestations as required.
 All such interactions are conducted exclusively via